VDnoob/CampusConnect/README.md

 Week - 3 :

 --> In this week, We made concept map for 5 Important key topics of our project.
 In this part, the major contributions are made by Jeel Viradiya, Ridam Chhapia, Arth Shah, Maitri Patel, Mihir Raj.
-Other members also gave suggestions and we also explained how and why did wo do that for everything.
+Other members also gave suggestions and we also explained how and why did we do that for everything.

 Week - 4: